Dear Evan Hansen (film): Critical response

 On Metacritic the film has a weighted average score of 39 out of 100 from 48 critics, indicating "generally unfavorable" reviews.

-Many criticized the decision to have Ben Platt (who was 27 at the time) reprise the role as 17-year-old Evan Hansen.
 Scott Mendelson of Forbes lauded the film as an "engaging and entertaining passion play, strengthened by a deluge of onscreen talent and subtly directed in a way that opens up the play without calling attention to its stage-bound roots".
 Conversely, Valerie Complex of Deadline Hollywood dismissed it as "inauthentic", "shallow", and "an exercise in restraint.
 You either want to scream at the screen or shrink down in your chair from suffering secondhand embarrassment from these characters and their actions."

 David Sims of The Atlantic opined that "almost everything imaginable has gone wrong [...] and the result is a film that [is] just painful to watch".
 Brian Truitt of USA Today called it inferior to other contemporary musical films releases such as filmed productions of Hamilton and Come from Away and the adaptation of Everybody's Talking About Jamie, writing, "Dear Evan Hansen frustratingly falls in between, espousing the importance of empathy and connection but in a disappointing package."

 The performances were well-received, particularly those of Moore, Adams, Stenberg, and Dever.
 Explained David Fear of Rolling Stone, "there are enough of these goosebump-inducing, epiphanic moments courtesy of the actor that you see why people might love this film as well as cringe at it.
 Platt does not ruin the movie.
 He singlehandedly gives it a voice."
-Platt's acting was enjoyed by Peter Debruge of Variety, but disliked the choice to cast "actors born the previous century" as high school students.
+Many criticized the decision to have Ben Platt (who was 27 at the time) reprise the role as 17-year-old Evan Hansen.
+Platt's acting was enjoyed by Peter Debruge of Variety, but he disliked the choice to cast "actors born the previous century" as high school students.
 Nate Jones of Vulture also called out Platt for being too old for the character, adding that his de-aging makeup backfired.
 He joked, "When he gets up onstage for the second act's big musical number, I wasn't sure if he was going to memorialize his dead classmate or speak on the importance of 401(k) matching."